Bone Marrow Transplant

 The recipient's bone marrow is harvested with a needle, which removes bone marrow tissue.
 The donated marrow is filtered and given to the recipient through a vein in the chest.
 Once the procedure is done, the recipient is isolated to reduce the chance of infection while the healthy stem cells repopulate the blood cell count.
 It can take up to a month for bone marrow to be fully functional.

-Medications, such as rituximab, obinutuzumab, ofatumumab, and ibritumomab may help stimulate the immune system to better attack cancer cells.
+Medications such as brentuximab and rituximab may help stimulate the immune system to better attack cancer cells.
 They are given through an IV every few weeks and contain a specific antibody that attaches to lymphoma cells.
-Targeted therapy medications can make other treatments, like chemo- or radiation therapy more effective.
-Because there are so many different types of lymphoma, these medications may be used as first- or second-line treatments, or if other treatments fail.
+The antibody signals the

 Common side effects include: